-Either party may reopen five (5) existing Articles and propose two (2) new Articles by serving proposals on the other party by no later than September 29, 2017, or when the parties may otherwise mutually agree.
+Either party may reopen three (3) existing Articles and propose one (1) new Article, (except that Article 9, Official Time, may only be opened at the election of National NTEU and Article 13, Promotions and Other Competitive Actions, may only be opened at the election of the Employer) by serving proposals on the other party by no later than September 29, 2023, or when the parties may otherwise mutually agree.
 The ground rules appended hereto as Exhibit 54-1 will be followed for the reopener negotiations.
+Changes to the Agreement made at a Mid-Term table will become effective on October 1, 2024.